Distributed Framework Construction for Affine Formation Control

 \end{exam}

+\begin{rema} The affine framework generated by Algorithm~\ref{Algo:VertexAdd} has a clear hierarchical structure with specific parents and children, which is convenient for reconstructing the connection relationship after deleting vertices.
+For vertex $v_u$ with $h\left(v_u\right)>0$, there are only three parents.
+As shown in eqs.~\eqref{eq:Omega_Plus}-\eqref{eq:Omega_u1}, the stress update between $v_u$ and its parents follows a specific rule.
+By reverse-using this rule and updating the stress matrix with negative weights, we can remove the connection edge between $v_u$ and its parents/children.
+The result is shown in Fig.~\ref{fig:Exam_VD_INC}, where all edges of inner node $v_5$ are disconnected.
+The rigid reconstruction methods in steps S3 and S4 are similar to Algorithm~\ref{Algo:VertexAdd}, which is equivalent to re-add the vertices in set $\mathcal{C}_u$ to the HAF. \end{rema}

 The proposed vertex deletion strategy is also distributed, as it only utilizes local measurements to change the local structure of the affine framework.
 Taking the deletion of a inner node shown in Fig.~\ref{fig:Exam_VD_INC} and \ref{fig:Exam_VD_IN} as an example, the connections among the inner node's parents and children are reconstructed, and the remaining part in the framework is preserved.
-The affine formation framework generated by Algorithm~\ref{Algo:VertexAdd} has a clear hierarchical structure with specific parents and children, making it convenient for further research.
-For any other affine formation framework, as long as a similar hierarchical structure can be established, our proposed vertex deletion strategy can be extended.